VishwaDhanujaya/Guardian/frontend/README.md

 - Refined the color palette for improved contrast while retaining existing tokens.
 - Simplified the citizen safety alerts preview by removing category filters.
 - Added a username field to the citizen sign-up flow.
+- Started the Mapbox integration with a dedicated community map screen.

 ## Getting Started